quelle¶

 Install¶

 Both install quelle into its own isolated venv and put it on your $PATH.
-See Install for the long-form guide, first-run bootstrap, and cross-OS paths.
+See Install for the long-form guide, first-run setup, and cross-OS paths.

 60-second quickstart¶